Gay rights campaigner Peter Tatchell has defended a Christian street preacher fined £1,000 for saying that homosexuality is a sin.

 Gay men can at long last be depicted in Malaysian films - so long as they repent or even go straight in the end.

-The new rules, he insists, will allow greater freedom of expression for film-makers.
-But kissing, undressing and obscenity scenes will still be banned: We can do almost anything now but we are urged to give due considerations on the film's impact on
+rules, he insists, will allow greater freedom of expression for film-makers.
+But kissing, undressing and obscenity scenes will still be banned: We can do almost anything now but we are urged to give due considerations on the film's impact on certain

 Malaysia's censorship guidelines made public on the Home Ministry's Web site this week make the dishonest claim that adults should be free to choose whatever material they wish to watch, as long as the material is legitimate in terms of the law and

 does not have the potential to cause harm.